We are always seeking new vendors to sell at the market. Come and try it out!

 2. Important Market Times

-The LVFM runs from 9 a.m. to 11:30 a.m. every Saturday on 3rd Street in Downtown Lander from June to October.
-Set up begins at 8 a.m. and vendors must be there no later than 8:30 a.m.
-No sales are allowed before 9 a.m.
-Even if you sell out of your product, you are required to remain in your space until the end of the market.
+The 2025 LVFM runs from 9 a.m. to 11:30 a.m. every Saturday from June 7 to October 11 Set up begins at 8 a.m. and vendors must be there no later than 8:40 a.m.
+No sales are allowed before 9 a.m. and all vendors are required to remain in their space until the end of the market, even if they sell out of product.

 3. Costs